anan44/it-starts-with-clojure/materials/4-state-in-clojure/1-adding-to-data-structures.md

 but they can be if it adds clarity to the code.
 In case the commas are being used, the compiler will ignore them.
+In other words,
+commas in collections are just syntax sugar.

 Previously we have been just seeing collections that we either got from somewhere, or we created them from some other data.